CityScope/cityscope.github.io/docsite/docs/modules/GAMA.md

 geometry shape <- envelope(setup_cityio_world());
 ```

 While you are building your model, we recommend turning off `GAMABrix` to speed up the process (the default).
 By setting `post_on<-false`, the model will only update your local grid without posting any of the indicators to cityio.
 In other words, you will only be *getting* from `cityIO` not *posting*.
 This will reduce your bandwidth usage and allow you to debug your model faster.
+By doing this, the model will still keep track of the day and enter idle mode once the day is over.

+For early stages of model building, you might also want to set `pull_only<-true`.
+This will tell turn off most of the functionality of the module and just make sure you are updating the local grid by pulling from your table.
+The simulation will not enter idle mode and the day will never reset.

 Once you are done and want to deploy, change:
 ```